veronicarlima/spring-boot-3-essential-training/README.md

 # Spring Boot 3 Essential Training
 This is the repository for the LinkedIn Learning course `Spring Boot 3 Essential Training`.
-The full course is available from [LinkedIn Learning][lil-course-url].
+The full course is available from LinkedIn Learning

 ## Content of repository